fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - _PoH_, 1-13.
 {% include alert.html class='info' title='Leave time for GitHub' text="
 A short reading assignment, partially to let you get used to posting on GitHub.
 Everyone should post a comment on the following, drawing from the previous two readings and your own personal experience:
+- What is history for?
 - What's the difference between studying the philosophy of history and historiography?
-- What is history for?
+- How is historiography useful outside of the academy?
 "%}

 ### 28: Pre-classical History + Greco-Roman History